Unpacking Black Hole Complementarity: Introduction

-To bring this out clearly, I will first distinguish two separate principles of black hole complementarity embedded in these discussions: an operational principle and a descriptive principle.
-The operational principle says that experiments conducted by any \emph{single} observer in or near an evaporating black hole will always be consistent with quantum mechanics, as long as these experiments cannot probe physics beyond the Planck scale.
-The principle is \emph{operational} because it makes ineliminable appeal to what is empirically accessible to \emph{observers}.\footnote{I use the term ``operational'' as it is used in the physics literature on black hole complementarity.
-I'm not using this term in the way Percy Bridgman does.
-(See~\citet{sep-operationalism} for an overview of the Bridgmanian sense of the term.)} The descriptive principle says that the \emph{infalling} and \emph{exterior} descriptions of the physics of an evaporating black hole are consistent descriptions of the same physics.
-Holography, a popular approach to the black hole information paradox, may, on some readings, be seen as subscribing to the descriptive principle of complementarity~\cite[pp. 37-72]{raju2021lessons}.
-The operational principle has been stated more-or-less explicitly in the physics literature~\citep{Hayden_2007,bousso2013,nomura2013complementarity}, while the descriptive principle is only implicit in parts of the physics and philosophy literature~\citep{PhysRevD.52.6997,Belot1999-BELTHI-2,vanDongen2004-VANOBH,wallace2017black}, and part of my contribution is to identify it and set it out clearly.
+I will articulate and distinguish two principles of black hole complementarity embedded in these discussions: an operational principle and a descriptive principle.
+The operational principle says that any experiment conducted by an observer in or near an evaporating black hole will always be consistent with quantum mechanics.
+The principle is operational because it makes essential appeal to what is empirically accessible to observers.\footnote{I use the term `operational' as it is used in the physics literature on black hole complementarity.
+This isn't the way Percy Bridgman~\parencites{sep-operationalism} used it.
+Nor is it the sense common in information theory, wherein to operationalize a quantity (for example, Shannon entropy) is to specify a task for which the quantity quantifies the efficiency of the task (such as message compression).} The descriptive principle says that the infalling and exterior descriptions of the physics of an evaporating black hole are consistent descriptions of the same physics.